LaColorada/prode-rest/README.md

 #### Prode sample data

-The application comes with sample data ready to load at `.example_data/test_data.json`.
-To load this data you have to execute the command `docker-compose run django-rest-api python manage.py migrate` and then, execute the command `docker-compose run django-rest-api python manage.py loaddata .example_data/test_data.json` as explained in [Quick Start](#quick-start) section.
+The application comes with sample data ready to load at `.fixtures/example_data.json`.
+To load this data you have to execute the command `docker compose run django-rest-api python manage.py migrate` and then, execute the command `docker compose run django-rest-api python manage.py loaddata .fixtures/example_data.json` as explained in [Quick Start](#quick-start) section.

 #### Using the Prode admin site